Close

 Your ovaries are not supposed to produce eggs while you are pregnant.
 However, they continue to do so in some women.

 The ovaries keep on releasing eggs, and this can cause mild pain.
-This runs the risk of double pregnancy, and you cannot take birth control pills during this time.
+This runs the risk of a double pregnancy, and you cannot take birth control pills during this time.
 Your doctor will ask you to use a condom while having sex to prevent complications.

 Do not take analgesics for pain as these come with serious side effects and can harm your pregnancy.
 Analgesics are to be taken only under medical supervision